← Back to Blog

 "Kalshi says 35%, Polymarket says 38%" "Market says 35%, history says 48%"

-Arbing venue mispricing Arbing crowd psychology
+Arbing actual market mispricing Arbing real-time crowd psychology

 What's Next